Moebergs/AppML_FinProject/README.md

 # Applied Machine Learning Final Project - Transforming IceCube
-Model based on https://github.com/lucvoorend/IceCubeTransformer and changed to focus mainly on the task of energy regression
+Final Project in Applied Machine Learning 2025 at the University of Copenhagen.
+Project by Franciszek Nawrocki, Laurits Møberg, David Johansen.
+Based on original work by Luc Voorend (https://github.com/lucvoorend/IceCubeTransformer).
+This repository focuses on the Transformer encoder architecture used for energy regression of IceCube events.